Yleisradio/http-kit-aws4/README.md

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/Yleisradio/http-kit-aws4.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## License
+This library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## Acknowledgements
 This project was inspired by and modeled after [sharetribe/aws-sig4](https://github.com/sharetribe/aws-sig4) - a [clj-http](https://github.com/dakrone/clj-http) middleware for signing AWS requests.
 Thank you.